-The cervical mucus does this by neutralizing the PH in the vagina (making it more alkaline), and by creating moisture and fluidity so the eager sperm cells can more easily swim through the vaginal canal in order to meet the precious egg princess in the uterus.
+The cervical mucus does this by neutralizing the PH in the vagina (making it more alkaline), and by creating moisture and fluidity so the eager sperm cells can more easily swim through the vaginal canal to meet the precious egg princess in the uterus.

-Types of Normal Vaginal Discharge
+Vaginal Discharge Cycle

 This type of discharge is dry, pasty and impenetrable, and is associated with a feeling of dryness at the vulva.
 It’s produced at infertile times, i.e. at all times except ovulation.

 Let’s try to make this clear.
 Your infertile days are usually a few days after your period and a few days before your next period.
 That’s why they’re called “dry days.”
 These are the days when you’re least likely to get pregnant if you engage in unprotected sex.